philcd89/Ankle_Reaching_Task/README.md

 4) trial_start_time: The time since the beginning of the experiment in milliseconds when the trial started.
 5) cue_on_time: The time since the beginning of the experiment in milliseconds when the cue turned on for a given trial since
 6) move_start_time: The time since the beginning of the experiment in milliseconds when the participant first began to move
-7) obst_hit: a boolean value indicating whether the participant contacted the obstacle during the trial (0 = successful avoidance, 1 = hit)
-8) curs_in_obst_time: The time since the beginning of the experiment in milliseconds when the participant hit the obstacle.
-If obst_hit is 0, this number is meaningless (interited from the last time the obstacle was hit).
-9) curs_in_targ_time: The time since the beginning of the experiment in milliseconds when the participant hits the target.
+7) curs_in_targ_time: The time since the beginning of the experiment in milliseconds when the participant hits the target.
-10) trial_abort: If the participant does not complete the trial within 20 seconds, the trial aborts and the experiment moves on to the next trial; all data for these lines are invalid (1 = trial aborted, NA = trial not aborted).
+8) trial_abort: If the participant does not complete the trial within 20 seconds, the trial aborts and the experiment moves on to the next trial; all data for these lines are invalid (1 = trial aborted, NA = trial not aborted).

 <br>